duck-bongos/py-argmerge/docs/examples.md

 We will see how this is used by trying out different log levels in the next set of examples.

 ## Developer-Provided Arguments (Highest Level)
 If you need to debug something _really_ quickly and don't want to fuss around with files or CLI, you can pass the values in **as keywords**.
-This overrides any external values provided from files, environment variables, or the CLI.
+This bypasses any external values provided from files, environment variables, or the CLI.
 ```py
 # main.py
 from argmerge import threshold